 The film is surprising – or not, given the era – light on bloodletting, yet the sleaze factor is high, there are cheesy optical effects and only slightly less cheesy old age make-ups, a brain-curdling synth score (and numbing closing credits song) and a general tackiness that is just irresistible.
 And to make things even more wrong, Arrow Video’s new disc looks absolutely gorgeous.
 Apparently, you can polish a turd.

 So, no masterpiece certainly.
-But The Vineyard is wonderfully entertaining, albeit not for the reasons intended.
+Yet The Vineyard is wonderfully entertaining, albeit not for the reasons intended.

 “Even with the overall mess that is The Vineyard, Hong contributes a “Lo Pan”-quality performance, which is my way of saying he’s good.
 Combined with the fact that the rest of the cast is so incredibly lifeless and stiff, Hong comes out looking like an Olivier-class thespian … It’s just that Hong’s presence alone is not enough to rescue The Vineyard from the land of sub-standard B-movie horror.”
 Digitally Obsessed